On-the-job training: On-the-Job vs. Off-the-Job Training

 There are two methods used for training new employees: on-the-job training and off-the-job training (training simulation).
 Both methods are effective; however, they are very different and require specific measures.
 On-the-job training refers to the training provided at the job location by an experienced supervisor or manager who is passionate about their job and will relay the information to the newly hired, whereas the off-the-job method involves giving training to the employees at a place other than the real job location, where simulations, videos, and tests are replacing the human interaction.
 Off-the-job training is usually executed by an outsourced vendor outside of the company.

 On-the-job training is when employees observe the processes and procedures that their employer uses to create an efficient and effective workplace.
 Whether that is learning how to operate specialized machinery and equipment or observing methods that facilitate the employee to perform specific jobs.
 Usually, this is done by shadowing an experienced employee who can give hands-on instructions and training, which can help develop the skills and knowledge needed to carry out roles in the company effectively.
 On-the-job training is a cheaper option as companies usually do not need to pay for external professional development classes, instead employees gain knowledge from within their workplace.
 Unlike On-the-job training, Off-the-Job training requires employees to train away from their workplace.
 Usually, this is in the form of classes, lectures, and sometimes role play.
 Off-the-job training takes more time and is most often expensive as the company is required to hire external trainers or pay for conferences and classes.
 Most companies prefer on-the-job training rather than off-the-job training because it is cheaper, and the company can train their employees based on their requirements.
 Additionally, companies can train their employees on specific company policies while teaching them hands-on.
 Companies prefer hands-on learning because it helps individuals retain more information, which, as a result, would cause fewer errors.

-Key differences between on-the-job and off-the-job training include but are not limited to: